What is Greenpeace?

 In each country, the focus of Greenpeace’s campaign always prioritises the biggest problems that exist in each respective country.
 Therefore, of course, the focus and priority of campaigns will differ from country to country.

 But as an international organisation, five campaign focuses have been agreed upon as global priorities.
 Namely:

 1. Calling for the Energy Revolution (massive utilisation of renewable energy combined with energy efficiency) to overcome the biggest threat to planet Earth today: climate change.

 2. Maintaining the sustainability of life in the sea by opposing destructive and massive fishing practices, while creating a global network of marine conservation.

 3. Campaigning to realise sustainable agriculture by encouraging ecologically and socially responsible agricultural practices as well as protecting the remaining natural forests of this world.

 4. Working to realise peace and disarmament by reducing dependence on limited resources, as well as calling for the complete elimination of all nuclear weapons.

 5. Creating a toxic-free future by encouraging safer alternatives to hazardous chemicals that are now widely used in products and manufacturing processes.

 Greenpeace is synonymous with actions that seem radical.
-Why do you need to take action?
+Why take action?

 Non-Violent Direct Action (NVDA) is one of the basic values of Greenpeace because of: